Good Mood Food

 You'll get a good dose of Tryptophan at Thanksgiving dinner!

-- Organic Vegetables such as Potatoes, Mushrooms, Cauliflower, Broccoli Raab, Onions, Green Peas, Asparagus, Winter Squash, and Sea Vegetables
+- Organic Vegetables such as Potatoes, Broccoli Raab, Onions, Mushrooms, Green Peas, Cauliflower, Sea Vegetables, Asparagus, and Winter Squash

 - Organic Fruit such as Avocado, Apricots, Figs, Kiwi, Peaches, Papaya, Blueberry, Strawberry, and Elderberries

-- Organic Legumes such as Soybeans, Soy Sauce, Lentils, White Beans, Kidney Beans, Navy Beans, Mung Beans, Chickpeas, and Peanuts
+- Organic Legumes such as Soybeans, Soy Sauce, Lentils, White Beans, Chickpeas, Navy Beans, Kidney Beans, Mung Beans, and Peanuts

 Good Mood Food - Dopamine

-Dopamine is the precursor to Epinephrine aka adrenaline.
-And an imbalance of this neurotransmitter is very much associated with addictions.
+Dopamine is also the precursor to Epinephrine aka adrenaline.
+An imbalance of dopamine is strongly associated with addictions.